aleksanderbrymora/firebase-hooks-react/README.md

 ## TODO

 - Main
+  - [ ] cache (maybe?)
+    - [ ] add caching for the responses from databases
+    - [ ] add a flag thats saying data is stale and its currently loading
   - [ ] add provider element for hooks to utilise.
 The idea is to create a custom provider that has access to firebase functions wrapped with hooks, so the user has to only wrap his `<App/>` with provider, then hooks will be configured to consume that context.
 - Firestore hooks
   - [x] read all documents in the collection